-The typical applications of the TPS65982 include chargers, notebooks, tablets, ultrabooks, docking systems, dongles, and any other product supporting USB Type-C, USB-PD as a power source, power sink, data DFP, data UFP, or dual-role port (DRP), or supporting both USB Type-C and USB-PD.
-The typical applications outlined in the following sections detail a Fully-Featured USB Type-C and PD Charger Application and a Dual-Port Notebook Application Supporting USB PD Charging and DisplayPort.
+The typical applications of the TPS65986 include chargers, notebooks, tablets, ultrabooks, docks, dongles, and any other product supporting USB Type-C and/or USB-PD as a power source, power sink, data DFP, data UFP, or dual-role port (DRP).
+The typical applications outlined in the following sections detail the TPS65986 used in a USB Type-C and PD Dongle Application, a USB Type-C and PD Dock Application, and a Dual-Port Notebook Application Supporting USB PD Charging and DisplayPort.

-9.2 Typical Applications
+9.2 Typical Application

-9.2.1 Fully-Featured USB Type-C and PD Charger Application
+9.2.1 USB Type-C and PD Dongle Application